sidebase/nuxt-auth/docs/guide/application-side/configuration.md

 - **Type**: `string`
 - **Default**: `AUTH_ORIGIN`

-The environment variable that holds the origin of your application.
+The name of the environment variable that holds the origin of the application.
 This is used to determine the origin of your application in production.
 Read more [here](/resources/error-reference#auth-no-origin).

 ## `disableServerSideAuth`